jakobploens/tooltip-js/README.md

 Lightweight javascript plugin for HTML5 tooltips with CSS animations.
 No dependencies needed, just plain Javascript.

+### Moral License / Support me

+You can buy a moral license and support me with buying me a cup of coffee via [PayPal](https://www.paypal.me/jakobploens/3,50).

 ### Installation

 1. Include tooltip.js and tooltip.css.